 This section builds on the local-global interface through robust \ac{MPC} and goal-conditioned \ac{RL}.
 We first extend the discussion of nominal \ac{MPC} to robust \ac{MPC}.
 This then inspires a robust training scheme for goal-conditioned \ac{RL}.
 Finally, we show how to combine these agents such that the \ac{RL} policy benefits from replanning and constraint handling, while the \ac{MPC} policy benefits from high-level goal-conditioned objectives.
 See \cref{fig:concept} for an illustration of the proposed framework.

 Our framework is model-based in nature.
-Specifically, we assume an \emph{uncertain} dynamic model of the environment is available: Some prior knowledge is available, but not so much that we have a perfect representation of the underlying dynamics.
+Specifically, we assume an \emph{uncertain} dynamic model of the environment is available: We have some prior knowledge, but not enough to support a perfect representation of the underlying dynamics.
 Robustness is incorporated into our framework through the uncertain system description: \begin{enumerate} \item \textbf{Robustness of the online agent.}\quad We use a robust scenario-based \ac{MPC} agent, which incorporates a distribution of system uncertainties into its predictions.
 Specifically, the \ac{MPC} agent constructs a scenario tree, illustrated in \cref{fig:scenario}, to tabulate costs and account for constraints over different situations. \item \textbf{Robustness of the offline agent.}\quad We formulate a scenario-based value function based on the distribution of system uncertainties.
 This leads to a robust Bellman equation, which serves as a target for the \ac{RL} agent to learn simply through a branching process during offline rollouts; see the left-hand portion of \cref{fig:concept}.
 General off-policy actor-critic algorithms are applicable for this portion of the framework \citep{konda1999ActorcriticAlgorithms}. \end{enumerate} Essentially, this scenario-based approach to robustness aligns the robust \ac{RL}-learned value function with the short-term, uncertain \ac{MPC} predictions.

 Although a model is available, we target complicated objectives where a straightforward implementation of \ac{MPC} may not be suitable.
 Consequently, we leverage model-free \ac{RL} techniques to directly learn the optimal value function from offline exploration.
-In particular, the \ac{RL} agent is trained in a \emph{goal-conditioned} manner.
-After training such \iac{RL} agent offline, \iac{MPC} agent generates actions using short-term, scenario-based predictions and the \ac{RL} value function as a terminal cost.
+In particular, the \ac{RL} agent is trained in a robust, goal-conditioned manner.
+After training such \iac{RL} agent offline, \iac{MPC} agent generates actions using short-term predictions and the \ac{RL} value function as a terminal cost.
 Specifically, the \ac{MPC} agent makes these predictions subject to constraints and system uncertainty.
 Together, this combination of \ac{RL} and \ac{MPC} produces a robust and safe goal-conditioned policy.